greyversarex/Continue/replit.md

 The backend is built with **Express.js and TypeScript**, chosen for type safety, developer productivity, and robust ecosystem support.
 It follows a **modular architecture** organized into controllers, models, routes, and middleware, adhering to an **MVC pattern** for clear separation of concerns.

 ### Database Layer
 **SQLite with Prisma ORM** is used for the database.
 SQLite offers simplicity for development and deployment, while Prisma provides type-safe database access and excellent TypeScript integration.
-The schema includes **Tours** with multilingual JSON fields and **Categories** for classification, maintaining foreign key relationships.
+The schema includes **Tours** with multilingual JSON fields, **Categories** for classification, and **TourBlocks** for frontend organization, maintaining foreign key relationships.
+The database contains 14 tours organized into 6 blocks matching the frontend structure.
 A global Prisma client instance manages database connections with graceful shutdown.

 ### API Design
 The API implements **RESTful endpoints** using standard HTTP methods.
 It supports **multilingual content** stored as JSON in database fields.
 API responses follow a standardized structure with success/error states and consistent data formatting.